 I proudly joined the Payton faculty in 2014.
 Prior to teaching at Payton, I taught at two charter high schools on Chicago's South and West Sides.
 I graduated from the University of Chicago with an B.A. in Sociology in 2009 and an MAT for Secondary Math Education in 2012.
 I also had the privilege during college and graduate school to work as part of the editing team for the third edition of the UCSMP high school mathematics textbook series and a teaching assistant for the University of Chicago SESAME Program.
 Outside of math, I love to cook and spend quality couch-time with my two dogs.
 (Fun fact: I graduated from WPCP in 2005.)

 Hello!
 I joined the Payton faculty in the 2011-2012 school year.
-I teach CS, KAM, and PCBC, and also help out with Selenium and seminars programming.
-I earned my B.A. in mathematics from the University of Chicago and have previously volunteered in four Chicago schools: Johnson College Prep (Noble Street), Lindblom Math and Science Academy, Prosser Career Academy, and Walter Payton.
+I teach one section of PCBC, and also serve as a school technologist, working both behind the scenes and with teachers.
+I earned a B.A. in mathematics from the University of Chicago and an MSEd in Secondary Teaching from Northwestern University.
 I help coach the Math Team, and also enjoy reading, exercising, and a certain long-running British sci-fi TV series.

 I joined the Math Department at Payton in 2008.
 After starting out as an actuarial and benefits analyst for Mercer Human Resource Consulting, I left the corporate world and spent several years as a classroom assistant at Near North Montessori School.
 I hold degrees in Mathematics and French from Grinnell College and have a Master of Arts in Teaching from National Louis University.
 Aside from shaping the minds of young mathematicians, I enjoy laughing at my own jokes and spending time with my husband and dogs.